n0jo/rackwindows/readme.md

 ## A word on processing quality

-Some (eventually likely all) modules can be set to a lower quality mode in order to reduce CPU usage on weaker systems via context menu.
-The actual algorithms remain untouched, but simply run with reduced wordlength (float instead of double and long double).
-Also any noise shaping/dithering is skipped.
+Most modules feature an **Eco** mode in order to reduce CPU usage on weaker systems.
+The actual algorithms remain untouched, but any noise shaping/dithering is skipped.
 This can result in speed improvements of roughly 10% to 50% depending on the module.

 ## Building from Source